ministryofjustice/itpolicycontent/content/it-health-check-policy.md

 ## Report Construction

-Once the ITHC has been completed a report identifying the findings must be completed as soon as possible and submitted to the MoJ within a maximum of 5 working days unless agreed with the Accreditor.
+Once the ITHC has been completed a report identifying the findings must be completed as soon as possible and submitted to the MOJ within a maximum of 5 working days unless agreed with the Accreditor.

 As a minimum the output of the health check report must include the following: